 And Robert Carlyle has nothing but respect for her.

-But there’s his commitent to world music that’s impressive.
+But there’s his commitment to world music that’s impressive.
 And this soundtrack stands as a lasting testament to a film, whilst flawed, should be considered a classic.

 But watching the film is the only option.
 And it does have its flaws – in the second act.
 Quality plunges off a cliff (as does Boyd, ironically).